ThewyBrake09/Balatro-Easy-Mode-/README.md

-# Balatro-Easy-Mode-
-A mod that make your balatro more easier to play for casual player who didn't like grind work

-Tired of constantly resetting or hunting for the absolute "god seed" just to see a decent card in the shop?

-This mod solves all of that.
-No more exhausting, endless grinding just to pull a good deck or praying to RNGesus.
-With this mod, you can just sit back, relax, and actually enjoy getting all the Jokers you want in every single run!
+### Balatro Easy Mode

+Aren't you tired of constantly alt-tabbing to check external sites just to see if a good card is coming up?
+Why spend the whole game just peeking ahead when you could just enjoy the ride?
+Or endless seed-hunting just to force a good synergy?
+Following a rigid guide step-by-step takes away all the fun of actual decision-making—if you miss one step, the whole build falls apart anyway.
+Let this mod handle the tedious stuff so you can just focus on having fun!

 ### How It Works